VoliJS/NestedReact/README.md

 ## Data binding

 `nestedreact` supports data binding links compatible with standard React's `valueLink`.

-Links are "live" in a sense that they always point to actual value based on current model or collection state.
-It doesn't break anything in React, rather extends possible use cases.
+Create link for object property of Model, Collection, and every object type created with Object.extend().

-- `var link = model.getLink( 'attr' )` creates link for model attribute.
+`var link = object.getLink( 'attr' )`

-- `var link = collection.getLink( model )` creates boolean link, toggling model in collection.
+Create boolean link, toggling model in collection.
 True if model is contained in collection, assignments will add/remove given model.
 Useful for checkboxes.
+`var link = collection.hasLink( model )`

 ### Value access methods

 In addition to standard members `link.requestChange( x )` and `link.value`, links supports all popular property access styles:

-- jQuery property style: setter `link.val( x )`, getter `link.val()`
-- Backbone style: setter `link.set( x )`, getter `link.get()`
+- `link.set( x )`, which is a shortcut for `this.requestChange( x )`
-- plain assugnments style: setter `link.value = x`, getter `link.value`
 - `link.toggle()` is a shortcut for `link.requestChange( !link.value )`

-Most efficient way to work with link is using `link.val()` function, that's how its internally implemented. `val` function is bound, and can be passed around safely.

-Here's a brief reference for liks API.
+Here's a brief reference for links API.
 Consult [Guide to Data Binding Use Cases](/example/databinding.md) to understand how to use it.

 ### Link transformations